superfunc/maybe/readme.md

 **Why Not Just use Option[T] from the standard library?**: In short, this library doesn't throw exceptions.
-It achieves this by using a macro to provide a safe pattern in which a valid can't be invalidly accessed, see `maybeCase` in the docs for further details.
+It achieves this by using a macro to provide a safe pattern in which a maybe object can't be invalidly accessed, see `maybeCase` in the docs for further details.
 For a small example:

 ```nim